 What year do pupils start Spanish and French?

 From age 4, all girls are immersed in the Spanish language and Hispanic culture.
 As well as having Spanish lessons, their everyday interactions and our school environment fosters and promotes the use of Spanish and appreciation of the country’s culture, eg. Spanish vocabulary used in our assemblies and PE lessons.
 From Year 3, pupils start learning French.
 There is also a Mandarin Club.

 What musical instruments are on offer?

 - Classical Guitar

 We have a comprehensive and systematic curriculum in place which includes ukulele and recorder playing.
 All girls in Key Stage 2, sing in the school choir and Key Stage 1 girls have the opportunity to take part in a string group experience.
 We also provide extensive extra-curricular activities with our dedicated and specialist team of Visiting Music Staff.
 Ensembles include brass, woodwind, strings, and the challenging vocal ensemble.
 Almost half of all Junior School girls enjoy weekly one-to-one music tuition and celebrate examination success with the Associated Board of the Royal School of Music.
 Year 6 pupils often secure places in the National Children’s Orchestra and at specialist Saturday morning music schools.

 Full details of our music offer can be found in our Junior School Music Booklet

 How old do you have to be to learn a musical instrument?

 From age 5, girls have the opportunity to learn the violin or cello in a small group.
-In Year 3 they may have piano lessons and the opportunity to learn a variety of orchestral instruments.
-We place a great of importance on playing together and every girl is given the opportunity to perform informally at the regular assemblies and in concerts where parents can also attend.
+In Year 3, they may have piano lessons and the opportunity to learn a variety of orchestral instruments.
+We place great importance on playing together and every girl is given the opportunity to perform informally at assemblies and in concerts where parents can also attend.